dfed/SafeDI/README.md

 ### @Forwarded

-Property declarations within `@Instantiable` types decorated with [`@Forwarded`](Sources/SafeDI/PropertyDecoration/Forwarded.swift) are forwarded into the SafeDI dependency tree by a [`ForwardingInstantiator`](Sources/SafeDI/DelayedInstantiation/ForwardingInstantiator.swift) instance’s `instantiate(…)` function.
-A `@Forwarded`-decorated property is available to be `@Received` by objects instantiated further down the dependency tree.
+Property declarations within `@Instantiable` types decorated with [`@Forwarded`](Sources/SafeDI/PropertyDecoration/Forwarded.swift) represent dependencies that come from the runtime, e.g. user input or backend-delivered content.
+Like an `@Instantiated`-decorated property, a `@Forwarded`-decorated property is available to be `@Received` by objects instantiated further down the dependency tree.

-`@Forwarded` enables the injection of runtime-created instances and values into the SafeDI dependency tree. `@Forwarded` properties are often representations of user input or backend-delivered content. `@Forwarded` property types do not need to be decorated with the `@Instantiable` macro.
+A `@Forwarded` property is forwarded into the SafeDI dependency tree by a [`ForwardingInstantiator`](#forwardinginstantiator)’s `instantiate(_ argument: ArgumentToForward) -> InstantiableType` function that creates an instance of the property’s enclosing type. `@Instantiable` types with a `@Forwarded`-decorated property can _only_ be instantiated utilizing a `ForwardingInstantiator`.

-`@Instantiable` types with a `@Forwarded`-decorated property can only be instantiated utilizing a `ForwardingInstantiator`.
-A `ForwardingInstantiator` has an `instantiate(_ argument: ArgumentToForward) -> InstantiableType` function that injects the forwarded property into the SafeDI tree and instantiates the type.
-This single-argument function necessitates that an `@Instantiable` type may have at most one `@Forwarded`-decorated property.
+A `ForwardingInstantiator`‘s single-argument `instantiate` function necessitates that an `@Instantiable` type may have at most one `@Forwarded`-decorated property.
 If you need to forward multiple properties, create a new container type that stores both properties and forward the container type.
+Forwarded property types do not need to be decorated with the `@Instantiable` macro.

 ### @Received